HildoBijl/stepwise/packages/physics-core/src/FloatUnit/README.md

 ## Arithmetics

-To manipulate the numbers, there is a variety of functions, identical to the `Float` object.
+To manipulate the numbers, there is a variety of functions, identical to the `PrecisionNumber` object.

 - `negate()`: turns `x` into `-x`.
 - `abs()`: turns a negative number into a positive one (and keeps positive numbers as is).